johnath/beep/README.md

   * Find a suitable device file and API to use on it.

-  * Set up signal handlers to silence the beeping in case beep is interrupted or killed before it has a chance to silence the PC speaker again.
+  * Set up signal handlers to silence the beeping in case the `beep` process is interrupted or killed before it has a chance to silence the PC speaker again.

   * Depending on the command line arguments, either